asumagic/cericompiler/README.md

 # CERIcompiler

-A simple compiler.
+A simple compiler for a Pascal-like language.

-From: Pascal-like imperative LL(k) langage
+The supported backends currently are:
-To: x86-64 AT&T syntax assembly.
+- x86-64 assembly (AT&T).

 ## Requirements